Wake Up & Fight Mask FAQs

 All masks should be hand washed, lay flat to dry, and iron as needed, When ironing, DO NOT iron the elastic straps as those can melt under the heat.

 We recommend washing your mask before first use and following every wear, to provide the most safety to the wearer.

 WHERE ARE THE MASKS MADE?

 We presently make our masks in Los Angeles as well as with great partners in South America and Asia.
-Our LA factory and HQ has always been our flagship location since the beginning but as we have scaled as a company, we have built a network of partners around the world.
 As the need for masks skyrocketed, we have reached out to all these partners and asked them to open their shops back up exclusively to help us produce more masks rapidly.
 These partners, both domestic and abroad are vetted to ensure they meet the highest standards.